-Strength There is a wide range of data available across CJS and voluntary
+Strength There is a wide range of data available across CJS and voluntary sector

-Area for Development

-To ensure data

-collection processes are

-consistent allowing

-comparison and

-progress to be
+To ensure data collection processes are consistent making comparison and progress to be measured.

-measured.

 HDAF agreed revised quality and type of data ongoing to allow focused and consistent data provision as baseline PMF.
 This will replace the existing PMF in place.